linkerd/linkerd2-conformance/README.md

 # [Optional] Check the status of the pod
 $ sonobuoy status

-# Retrieve the test results results
+# Retrieve the test results
 # This command downloads the tar ball containing the results
 $ results=$(sonobuoy retrieve)